parth721/parth721.github.io/_posts/2025-01-01-first-post.md

 This is the content of my very first blog post!

-I am learning how to use Jekyll, which is a static site generator.
-This text will appear on the `/blogs/` page and will have its own dedicated page on my site.
+I am learning how to use Jekyll (minima 3.0 theme), which is a static site generator.
+This text will appear on the `/blog/` page and will have its own dedicated page on my site.